gustavosamuelsamuel577-alt/sitonia-cls/README.md

         end
         rebuildFriendEntries()
         updateFOVVisual()
+        if highlightEnabled then
+            for _, plr in ipairs(Players:GetPlayers()) do if plr ~= LP and plr.Character then createHighlightForCharacter(plr.Character, plr) end end end
         if billboardEnabled then
             for _, plr in ipairs(Players:GetPlayers()) do if plr ~= LP and plr.Character then createBillboardForCharacter(plr.Character, plr) end end end